 1. Have a Clear Employee Vacation Policy

 First, make sure your employee vacation policy is clearly outlined.
-A policy that is clear and available to all shows that you, as the employer, value the importance of vacation time for employees.
+A clear and available to all policy shows that you, as the employer, value the importance of vacation time for employees.
 If your employees feel supported in taking their vacations, they are more likely to use them.

-To create a vacation policy, first check what the mandatory minimums are for your province.
+To create a vacation policy, first, check what the mandatory minimums are for your province.
 Your policy must meet these.
 However, employers have the option to offer more than these minimums.
 You can build in health and wellness days in addition to annual and statutory holidays.
-(We do this at Montridge for our team!)

-Finally, when it comes to workload, ensure you make preparations for who will handle the vacationing employee’s work while they are away, and how they will be transitioned back to work when they return.
+Finally, when it comes to workload, ensure you prepare for who will handle the vacationing employee’s work while they are away and how they will be transitioned back to work when they return.

 2. Make Vacationing Part of Workplace Wellness

-You can share the mental/emotional benefits of vacation with them, such as stress reduction and improved mood, while also emphasizing the physical health benefits.
-For instance, let your employees know that vacations prevent heart disease!
-In fact, vacationing can reduce men's risk by 32% and women’s risk by 50%!
+You can share the mental/emotional benefits of vacation with them, such as stress reduction and improved mood, while emphasizing physical health benefits.
+For instance, let your employees know that vacations lower the risk of heart disease!

 3. Don't Tolerate Vacation Shaming